 While you’re free to leave the venue at whatever time you’d like, many spas ask their guests to sign out at reception before doing do, for fire safety reasons and to ensure all applicable charges are settled.
 You may like to explore attractions and sights local to the spa once you have departed - if so, you may find our city guides useful.

-Depending on the package and type of spa selected, you may also receive a free glass of bubbly and/or a light lunch, or dinner, as part of your spa day*.
-Those who do not have such inclusions can spend an additional sum to enjoy an alcoholic tipple, a classic afternoon tea or a delicious meal at the spa’s bar or restaurant facilities, if present (note: advance reservations may be required - enquire with your selected venue in advance).
+Depending on the package and type of spa selected, you may receive a free glass of bubbly and/or a light lunch, or dinner, as part of your spa day*.
+If you do not have these inclusions, you can spend an additional sum to enjoy an alcoholic tipple, a classic afternoon tea or a meal at the spa’s bar or restaurant facilities, if available (advance reservations may be required - enquire with your selected venue in advance).

-Before you leave the spa, you may be asked if you’re interested in buying full size versions of the products used as part of your treatments, or paying to become a full time member if you’re visiting a club spa.
-In either case, do not feel obligated to part with your cash if you do not wish to - you won’t be the first, or last, guest to refuse these upsells.
+Before you leave the spa, you may be asked if you’re interested in buying full-sized versions of the products used as part of your treatments, or paying to become a full-time member if you’re visiting a club spa.
+Do not feel obligated to part with your cash if you do not wish to - you won’t be the first, or last, guest to refuse these upsells.

 *Spa inclusions and itineraries vary - always check individual package listings before booking.